MatteoBerta/Decoding-Narratives/README.md

-v
 <div align="center">
   <h1>Decoding Narratives</h1>
     <h2>Towards a Classification Analysis for Stereotypical Patterns in Italian News Headlines</h2>
 </div>
 <br/>

-This repository contains the source code of the paper *Decoding Narratives: Towards a Classification Analysis for Stereotypical Patterns in Italian News Headlines* presented at the **DS4EIW Workshop, IEEE BigData 2024** (TODO)
+This repository contains the source code of the paper [Decoding Narratives: Towards a Classification Analysis for Stereotypical Patterns in Italian News Headlines](https://ieeexplore.ieee.org/abstract/document/10825258) presented at the **DS4EIW Workshop, IEEE BigData 2024**

 This work analyzes how Italian newspapers with opposing political leanings differ in their headline composition, particularly regarding stereotypical or clickbait content.
 Using a deep learning classifier and Explainable AI, the study highlights tonal distinctions: Newspaper A is more balanced and detailed, while Newspaper B is punchier and more provocative, especially on sensitive topics like immigration and social justice.